Ready2k/CatalAIst/docs/setup/WINDOWS_SETUP_GUIDE.md

 **✅ Good:**
 ```
 Loaded environment from: C:\...\CatalAIst\.env
-✅ Backend server running on port 8080
+✅ Backend server running on port 4000
 ```

 **⚠️ Warning:**
 ```
 Warning: No .env file found, using environment variables or defaults
-⚠️ WARNING: Running on port 4000 instead of default 8080
+⚠️ WARNING: Running on port 8080 instead of default 4000
 ```

 **❌ Error:**
 ```
-Error: EADDRINUSE: address already in use :::8080
+Error: EADDRINUSE: address already in use :::4000
 Error: JWT_SECRET not configured
+Error: Not allowed by CORS
 ```

 ### Documentation